SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ClassesAndStructures.rst

 :newTerm:`Instance methods` are functions that belong to instances of a particular class or structure.
-They support the functionality of those instances, either by providing ways to access and modify its properties, or by providing useful functionality related to its purpose.
+They support the functionality of those instances, either by providing ways to access and modify their properties, or by providing useful functionality related to their purpose.
-They can be written in either function-style syntax or selector-style syntax.
+Instance methods can be written in either function-style syntax or selector-style syntax.

 Instance methods are written within the opening and closing braces of a class or structure, to indicate that they belong to that class or structure.